Waycore is built around a small set of structural primitives.

 Delegated User

 A delegated user is a bank-native login created by your customer inside their commercial bank.
+This is functionally identical to hiring an outsourced treasury clerk.
+Waycore operates strictly within the permissions granted by the account owner.
 It is not:- A shared credential

 - A consumer OAuth token